TNM0001/NightMareCooking/README.md

 # Table of Contents:

--'index.html': The main src which is what the site runs on, the CSS/JS files are connected to the html file.
+-'index.html': The main source code which is what the site is defined as.

--'media': Contains the media which includes anything from .mp3 to .mp4 files, pretty much just video/audio files for the website.

 -'js': Contains all of the JavaScript scripts, that's pretty much it.
-Just used for interactions mainly such as the intro video's playback etc.
+Just used for interactions.

 -'css': Contains all of the CSS files, that's pretty much it.
-Just used for customization mainly.
+Just used for customization.

+-'README.md": Just provides information regarding the website and repo.

 # Community Involvement: